 What protection does 3DS offer?

 3-D Secure offers protection to merchants by ensuring that they are not responsible for fraudulent purchases involving 3-D Secure.
-As long as the merchant manages to authenticate the customer using SCA or attempts to authenticate, but the card is not enrolled in the program, liability for fraudulent activity shifts to the card issuer (liability shift).(liability shift).
+As long as the merchant manages to authenticate the customer using or attempts to authenticate, but the card is not enrolled in the program, liability for fraudulent activity shifts to the card issuer (liability shift).(liability shift).